CMSDAS/b2g-long-exercise/_episodes/07-preselection.md

 > > a.Cut('filters',a.GetFlagString(flags))
 > > ~~~
 > >
-> > Now that these filters have been applied, make the stacked histogram in &delta; &phi;
+> > Now that these filters have been applied, make the stacked histogram in &Delta;&phi;
 > >
 > > {: .source}
 > {: .solution}